Generalized splines on arbitrary graphs: Introduction

-Geometers and topologists recently and independently rediscovered splines as equivariant cohomology rings of toric and other algebraic varieties, often not under the name of splines \cite{P, BFR, Sch2}.
-Goresky--Kottwitz--MacPherson developed a combinatorial construction of equivariant cohomology called {\em GKM theory}, which can be used for any algebraic variety $X$ with an appropriate torus action.
+In what we might call the {\em topological} approach to splines, geometers and topologists recently and independently rediscovered splines as equivariant cohomology rings of toric and other algebraic varieties (though they rarely use the name `splines') \cite{Bri96, P, BFR, Sch2}.
+Goresky--Kottwitz--MacPherson developed a combinatorial construction of equivariant cohomology called {\em GKM theory} \cite{GKM}, which can be used for any algebraic variety $X$ with an appropriate torus action.
 Unknowingly, they described precisely the dual--graph construction of splines: GKM theory builds a graph $G_X$ whose vertices are the $T$-fixed points of $X$ and whose edges are the one-dimensional orbits of $X$.
 Each edge of this graph is associated to a principle ideal $\langle \alpha_e \rangle$ in a polynomial ring, coming from the weight $\alpha_e$ of the torus action on the one-dimensional torus orbits in $X$.
 The GKM ring associated to the pair $(G_X, \alpha)$ agrees with what we call the ring of generalized splines for $(G_X, \alpha)$.
 The main theorem of GKM theory asserts that under appropriate conditions, this GKM ring is in fact isomorphic to the equivariant cohomology ring $H^*_T(X; \mathbb{C})$.
-We omit the topological background here because there are several excellent surveys \cite{KT, T1, Ho}.
+(Their work relies on earlier work of many others, including a much more general result of Chang-Skjelbred that points to one way to extend this work topologically to cases in which the ideals $\langle \alpha_e \rangle$ are no longer principal \cite{CS1}.)
+We omit details of the topological background here because there are several excellent surveys \cite{KT, T1, Ho}.
 However, GKM theory is a powerful tool in Schubert calculus \cite{GT, KT}, symplectic geometry \cite{GT, GHZ, HH}, representation theory \cite{F}, and other fields.
 (In some of these applications, the {\em ring} structure of splines is more important than the module structure.)

+We note that the most powerful results in each of these approaches are not replicable using other approaches.
+For instance Mourrain and Villamizar recently used the algebraic approach to try to reprove Alfeld and Schumaker's results, but could not attain their bound \cite{MV}.